General rules for amateur endurance races

 c) He or she must have a valid health insurance.

-d) He or she signed the Driver´s Declaration according to the Annex 5 or 6 of these instructions by which he or she confirms that he or she accepts obligations arising from the article 9 of the instructions and that he or she is in good health.
+d) He or she signed the Driver´s Declaration (Declaration of indemnity.pdf) by which he or she confirms that he or she accepts obligations arising from the article 9 of the instructions and that he or she is in good health.

 2.4.
 For the purpose of these instructions Event shall mean a racing event with its own results.
 It also includes the actual race, among other things.
 The event starts and ends according to the schedule specified in the Special Provisions by which it is announced.